TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/DiscoverTablesAndColumns.md

 Chain exposes information about the database via the `DatabaseMetadata` property.
 If you don't use the `Preload` method, only tables and views previously seen will be available.

-Then to supply the actual user data, use `dataSource.WithUser(user)`.

 @snippet cs [..\Recipes.Tortuga.Chain\DiscoverTablesAndColumns\DiscoverTablesAndColumnsScenario.cs] DiscoverTablesAndColumnsScenario

 ## Dapper